 I am a PhD student jointly supervised by the School of Earth and Environment and the School of Geography.
-Before coming to the UK, I obtained my master’s degree (MSc Environmental and Public Health Management) in Hong Kong and bachelor’s degree (BSc Public Health Management) in mainland China.
+Before coming to the UK, I obtained my master’s degree in Hong Kong and bachelor’s degree in mainland China.
 During my master's study, I worked on a project “The conflicts between personal hygiene and environmental impact, using wet wipes as an example”.
 In the process, I was surprised to discover that wet wipes, an almost ubiquitous household item, could be a potential source of microplastics (MPs).
 This sparked my curiosity to continue exploring and ultimately decided to choose microplastics as the research topic for my PhD.

-My research aims to explore: i) The uptake and accumulation of microplastics by terrestrial higher plants. ii) The impact of microplastics on soil performance and plant growth. iii) The cycling details of microplastics in the soil-plant system.
+My research aims to explore: i) The uptake and accumulation of microplastics by terrestrial higher plants. ii) The impact of microplastics on soil properties and plant performance. iii) Transport mechanisms of microplastics in soil-plant systems.

 - MSc Environmental and Public Health Management, Hong Kong Baptist University